-- 8.9.1 Ancient Woodlands are areas which have had woodland cover and have been relatively undisturbed by human activity over hundreds of years.
+8.9.1 Ancient Woodlands are areas which have had woodland cover and have been relatively undisturbed by human activity over hundreds of years.
 They have evolved into complex communities of trees, plants, fungi, microorganisms and insects.
-It is essential to protect and enhance these areas of biodiversity as these areas cover just 2% of the UK. - 8.9.2 There remains a total of 19 ancient woodlands in Wyre.
+It is essential to protect and enhance these areas of biodiversity as these areas cover just 2% of the UK.

+8.9.2 There are 20 ancient woodlands wholly or partially in Wyre.